People, cars, bikes and buses in a city

 The United States Department of Transportation has over the last several years committed to a goal of zero deaths on its transportation system and has embraced the Safe System Approach, also known as the SSA, as the means to achieve this goal.
 The SSA calls for the development and delivery of transportation infrastructure that recognises that people are vulnerable and will make mistakes, but the outcome of their mistake should not result in a serious injury or a fatality.
 The SSA is a framework for considering safety throughout the life cycle of a transportation project.

 Beth Wemple, a senior transportation safety engineer, has more than three decades of experience managing traffic engineering and road safety projects.
 She was the project manager on the first edition AASHTO Highway Safety Manual and is on the team developing a second edition of the manual.
 She focuses on bringing state-of-the-art safety analysis methods to practitioners to develop a safer transportation system for all users.
-Traffic engineer Olivia Polinsky has supported the development and analysis of operations and safety projects throughout the country.
+Traffic engineer Olivia Polinsky-Rose has supported the development and analysis of operations and safety projects throughout the country.
 She is passionate about implementing data-driven safety strategies that create a more accessible, equitable and efficient transportation system for users of all modes and abilities.
 In this interview, they discuss the history of SSA, the difference from traditional roadway design and how it can become a game changer in the U.S.

 Q. What is a Safe System Approach to design and how is it different from conventional roadway design approaches?